-NOTE: Assure that the information documented in this section is NOT an abuse allegations that needs to be written up in this intake or a separate intake.
+NOTE: Assure that the information documented in this section is not an abuse allegation that needs to be written up in this intake or a separate intake.

 HOW DOES THE REPORTER KNOW THE INFORMATION?

 Document specifically how the reporter knows the alleged information without revealing the reporter's name or relationship to the child